Please note that the application deadlines for Winter 2023 are as follows:

 Candidates are normally required to have an M.Sc. degree in an area related to the chosen field of specialization for the Ph.D. program.

 Some applicants whose academic degrees and standing entitle them to serious consideration for admission to graduate studies, but who are considered inadequately prepared in the subject selected may be admitted to a Qualifying program if they have met the Graduate and Postdoctoral Studies minimum CGPA of 3.0/4.0.
 The course(s) to be taken in a Qualifying program will be prescribed by the academic unit concerned.
 Qualifying students are registered in graduate studies, but not as candidates for a degree.
-Only one Qualifying year is permitted.
+Only one Qualifying year is permitted and can only be recommended at the discretion of the Department.
 Successful completion of a Qualifying program does not guarantee admission to a degree program.

 Financial aid is available but limited and highly competitive.
 It is suggested that students give serious consideration to their financial planning before submitting an application.
 Normally, a student will not be accepted unless adequate financial support can be provided through a scholarship/award and/or by the student’s supervisor.
 Academic units cannot guarantee financial support via teaching assistantships.